-To enable this feature please first speak with your Client Success Manager (CSM) as we offer different enablement paths depending on the complexity of your requirements.
+To enable this feature please first speak with your Account Manager or Client Executive as we offer different enablement paths depending on the complexity of your requirements.
 Once requirements are defined, submit a work order to Global Product Support (GPS) to enable the data retention rules for Legal Entity and Location OUs.

 Map Data Retention to Legal Entity/Location OU

 To define the data retention rules for Legal Entity and Location OUs, you must submit a work order to GPS.